WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Carousels, Slideshows, and Wizards/ReadMe.txt

 // dc.slideVal : the current index value of the newly loaded slide (relative to siblings if contained within a Group)
 // dc.slideMax : the maximum number of Slides within the Group or carousel (if contained within a flat list)

 },

+// Runs every time the auto rotation of a carousel stops or resumes rotating

+stopStateChange: function(isStopped, dc){
+// isStopped = true or false
+},

 // Runs every time the Previous Slide button is clicked